Here’s our starting principle:

 But don’t give up!

 The good news is that everything you see here was built with Unbounce’s drag-and-drop builder.
 Though many take advantage of custom scripts to kick it up a notch, all these examples started in the same place as you will—with a brand, a blank page, and a big idea.
-Heck, some of these inspiring landing pages even started as Unbounce templates, though you’d never know it by looking at them.
+Heck, some of these inspiring landing pages even started as Unbounce landing page templates, though you’d never know it by looking at them.
 And we’re not tellin’.